502nd Bridge Company demolishes two buildings to make space for equipment

 |0

-This work, 502nd Bridge Company demolishes two buildings to make space for equipment [Image 3 of 3], by Eric Pilgrim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 502nd Bridge Company demolishes two buildings to make space for equipment, by Eric Pilgrim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT